mohammedwasim1/Video-Game-Sales-Dashboard/README.md

 ## **Objective**

-To find out the top five selling video game genres across all regions, platforms and publishers.
+To find out the top five best selling video game genres across all regions, platforms and publishers.

 ## **Justification**